jkennel/hydrorecipes/README.md

 It diverges in a few ways:

 - based on [R6](https://r6.r-lib.org)
-- focus on decreasing memory usage
+- attention to memory usage
-- focus on speed
+- attention to speed
 - steps tailored to groundwater applications
 - decrease the number of dependencies and foreign functions
 - more flexible output options (list, matrix, data.frame, data.table, tibble)